fushizhe/rulesetwiki/README.md

-Converter "X-lint" RuleSet Wiki
+Responsive Design RuleSet Wiki
 ================================

 ### Introduction
-  In order to help developer build applications with good responsive design, we introduce some rules that indicate what are the "Anti Pattern" and what X-lint thinks might be the "Best Practice".
+  In order to help developer build applications with good responsive design, we introduce some rules that indicate what are the "Anti Pattern" and what might be the "Best Practice".
 In the following document, we will explain in detail about these rules.
 We may give sample code for some rules.
 ### Category
 #### [Mulitimedia](#multi)
 1. [Low image quality in high resolution screen](#multi1)